giantswarm/docs/src/content/app-platform/app-bundle/index.md

 <div class="feedback well">

-<h5><i class="fa fa-help-outline"></i> Is it possible to install App Bundles without involving the Management
+<h5><i class="fa fa-help-outline"></i> Is it possible to install app bundles without involving the Management
 Cluster layer?</h5> No, at least not in the current implementation form.
-The reason is, App Bundles install App Custom Resource(s) that are understood only by the Management Clusters.
+The reason is, app bundles install App Custom Resource(s) that are understood only by the Management Clusters.
 Attempt to install them directly to the Workload Cluster would result in an error because correponding App CRD is not available there, resulting in the Kubernetes not understanding the submitted objects.